scipy/scipy/doc/source/tutorial/fftpack.rst

 Example
 _______

-The DCT exhibits the "energy compaction property", meaning that only the first few DCT coefficients have significant magnitude.
+The DCT exhibits the "energy compaction property", meaning that for many signals only the first few DCT coefficients have significant magnitude.
 Zeroing out the other coefficients leads to a small reconstruction error, a fact which is exploited in lossy signal compression (e.g. JPEG compression).

 The example below shows a signal x and two reconstructions (:math:`x_{20}` and :math:`x_{15}`)from the signal's DCT coefficients.
 The signal :math:`x_{20}`